wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-web-parts/includes/5-exercise-test-workbench.md

 ## Summary

-In this exercise, you worked with the two different versions of the SharePoint Workbench: the local & hosted workbench, and the different modes of the built-in gulp serve task.
+In this exercise, you worked with the two different versions of the SharePoint Workbench: the local and hosted workbench, and the different modes of the built-in gulp serve task.